Tanosimboangy/Jacquit-Portfolio/content/sections/about/about.md

 ---
 title: 'Learning to programm a computer teaches you how to think!'
 about_image: './me.jpg'
-techs: ['Html', 'Css', 'Javascript', 'React', 'Redux']
+techs: ['Html5', 'Css', 'Javascript', 'React', 'Redux']
 ---

-My name is Ratongamanahaja Francois Valentino Jacquit, a student from Madagascar but studying in Mahanoro.
-I'm 23 years old.
-I'm studying at ONJA now to be a professional front-end developer.
+My name is Ratongamanahaja Francois Valentino Jacquit, and I am 24 years old.
+I am a student from Madagascar.
+I'm studying to be a professional front-end developer at ONJA.

-I started studying at ONJA since january 2019.
-After a year of lerning English, we started learning Coding in january 2020.
-I found it unbeleivable to pursue the mutation from the background where there was no chance to learn about technology into learnig computer science.
-I have been learning HTML, CSS, JAVASCRIPT, and now I am learnig about React.
+I started studying at ONJA in january 2019.
+After a year of learning English, I started learning Coding in january 2020.
+I found it unbelievable to pursue the mutation from the background where there was no chance to learn about technology into learning coding.
+I have been learning HTML, CSS, JAVASCRIPT, and now I am learning about React.
+I am very passionate about learning new technology.
+I look forward to furthering my knowledge in computer science.